Epic Ayurvedic Cough Syrup*

-The herbs listed below are some of the classic herbs used to soothe and protect the respiratory airways, as well as help thin and disperse any excess reactive mucus production.
-These ingredients are the perfect combination to make up an all-natural, Ayurvedic herbal cough syrup, called Cough Kicker.*
+Respiratory Restore- (formerly named Cough Kicker) is an herbal cough syrup consisting of herbs studied to soothe and protect the respiratory airways, and help thin and disperse any excess reactive mucus production.
+These ingredients are the perfect combination to make up an all-natural, delicious, Ayurvedic herbal cough syrup.*

 Suggested Use: Take a ½ teaspoon every 2-4 hours, or as directed by your healthcare practitioner.